-- A. Provide official transcripts for the required prerequisite courses with a minimum cumulative GPA of 2.5.
+1. Provide official transcripts for the required prerequisite courses with a minimum cumulative GPA of 2.5.
 Applicable science courses with a grade of "C" or higher and not more than five years old may be accepted for credit.
 Other general education courses with a grade of "C" may be accepted.
-If the applicant has been accepted into any previous nursing program (LVN, ADN, BSN) and dropped or was terminated for any reason, they must disclose this information and provide official transcripts and an essay explaining the situation and why they would be successful in this program. - B. Complete the nursing program entrance exam, Test of Essential Academic Skills (TEAS).
-This exam is developed by Assessment Technologies Institute and is administered at Pearson testing centers for an estimate of \$65.00.
+If the applicant has been accepted into any previous nursing program (VN, ADN, BSN) and dropped or was terminated for any reason, they must disclose this information and provide official transcripts and an explanation of the situation and why they would be successful in this program.

+Complete the nursing program entrance exam, Test of Essential Academic Skills (TEAS).
+This exam is developed by Assessment Technologies Institute and is administered at Pearson testing centers.
 The TEAS tests reading, math, science, and English and language usage.
 The applicant may take the TEAS twice in the last year and no less than two weeks apart, before completion of prerequisite courses and one additional time before being "ranked," if needed.
 The minimum scores required are 60% in Composite, Math, and Reading.
 It is highly recommended that the applicant prepares for the TEAS by obtaining the Study Manual for the Test of Essential Academic Skills (TEAS) by Assessment Technologies Institute.
-Applicants who have previously taken the TEAS may provide their scores for consideration for admission as long as they were taken within the last year. - C. Complete a Nursing Interview, when requested, with the nursing program Dean or their designee(s) and a representative from the office of the University Dean of Academic Operations.
-This interview is scored and used for acceptance and ranking purposes. - D. Consent to a criminal background check and start the process to receive the "blue card" from the Texas Board of Nursing (TBON) before acceptance.
+Applicants who have previously taken the TEAS may provide their scores for consideration for admission as long as they were taken within the last year.

+2. Consent to a criminal background check and start the process to receive the "blue card" from the Texas Board of Nursing (TBON) before acceptance.
 Applicants with a felony conviction will be disqualified from admission.
-Applicants with misdemeanors, deferred adjudication, or other requirements of the TBON will be instructed to submit the declaratory order of license eligibility petition to TBON before initial acceptance and will have to submit that approval letter from the TBON no less than 15 days before the start of Fundamentals of Nursing 1.
+Applicants with misdemeanors, deferred adjudication, or other requirements of the TBON will be instructed to submit the declaratory order of license eligibility petition to TBON before initial acceptance and will have to submit that approval letter from the TBON no less than 15 days before the start of Term 4 for the BSN program and Term 1 for the VN program.
 Applicants required to submit a request for declaratory order are strongly advised to wait until that letter is received before starting pre-requisite courses.
-If the TBON denies your license eligibility, you will not be refunded the cost of classes already taken. - E. Provide a urine drug screen result that is negative.
-Applicants can test only once.
-If the result is positive, the applicant is deferred from admission eligibility for one year, at which time they may re-apply and repeat the entire admission process. - F. The Nursing Acceptance Committee will meet periodically to review and make selections for the class from the applicant files of all qualified individuals that have completed steps A-H of the process.
-The committee will be comprised of the Dean of Nursing or their designee and a representative from the office of the University Dean of Academic Operations.
-Final approval will be the responsibility of the Dean of Nursing.
+If TBON denies your license eligibility, you will not be refunded the cost of classes already taken.